InnerSourceCommons/managing-innersource-projects/tooling/github-configuration.md

 | ┣ Public | Members can create public repositories visible to everyone on GitHub. | Promote open sharing and collaboration with both internal and external stakeholders. |
 | ┣  Private | Members can create private repositories accessible only to invited collaborators. | Encourage team-specific or sensitive projects that require restricted access. |
 | ┗ Internal | Members can create internal repositories visible to organization members. | Foster collaboration and knowledge sharing within the organization while keeping information proprietary. |

+Restricting who can make a repository public or adding process around that workflow is an important control to minimize the risk of code being made public that should not be made public.

+It is worth noting here that some companies may have entirely separate Github instances for different combinations of public facing code, private code collaboration with external partners, internal code collaboration across the entire company, or code collaboration within a subset of the company.
+In the situation where a company has one GitHub instance for internal code and one or more organizations on the public-facing github.com for open-source, they might turn off the ability to create any repositories under public visibility in the GitHub Enterprise instance specifically for internal code.
+This has the additional benefit of making it less risky to let repository owners change their repository visibility themselves and less risky to enable repository forking.

+**Having different GitHub instances for public-facing and internal code can reduce risk of accidental disclosures.**

+Some companies also have add-on systems that handle repository creation.
+This can be useful if an enterprise wnats to capture additional information from repository creators at time of repository creation, programmatically inject standard files or create metadata in other IT systems at the same time.

 #### Repository forking (Private / Internal)